Woalis/Woalis.github.io/README.md

 <h1 align="center"><a href="https://woalis.github.io/">Woalis 🌲 Linktree</a></h1>

 This linktree alternative has been adapted from [johnggli/linktree](https://github.com/johnggli/linktree), by John Emerson.
-Another alternative is [bio.link](https://bio.link/).

 ## 🧭 Usage